james-0177/tableau-meteorite-impact-analysis/README.md

 ---

 ## 📊 Core Research Questions Addressed
-1. **Global Spatial Distribution:** Where are recorded meteorite impacts clustered worldwide?
+1. **Global Spatial Distribution:** What is the overall global distribution of meteorite impacts (by year)?
+Where have the largest meteorites impacted globally (by mass)?
-2. **Mass Profiling:** How are payload masses distributed on a $\log_{10}$ logarithmic scale?
+2. **Mass Profiling:** How are the masses of meteorites distributed globally (using a $\log_{10}$ logarithmic scale)?
-3. **Historical Top-10:** Where did the largest recorded payloads impact (e.g., Cape York 1818, Campo del Cielo 1575, Gibeon 1836)?
+3. **Time-Series Evolution:** How have meteorite impacts changed over time?
+Is there a relationship between mass of the meteorite and the year of impact?
-4. **Time-Series Evolution:** Why does the recorded landing volume spike exponentially after 1950?
-(Isolating search effort/technology from atmospheric frequency).
+4. **Global Distribution - Historical Top-10:** What are the top 10 largest meteorite impacts throughout history, and where did they impact?

 ---